-35 The Bursar's Offices at each of the four former consortial colleges are collecting tuition and fees until the School establishes an independent Bursar's Office in spring 2016.

-36 The Office of Human Resources of the Graduate School and University Center is performing human resource functions for the School.
+34 The Bursar's Offices at each of the four former consortial colleges are collecting tuition and fees until the School establishes an independent Bursar's Office in spring 2016.
+35 The Graduate School and University Center is performing human resource functions for the School.